explaingit

 USE CASE 1

-Write unit tests for C++ functions with readable assertions and plain-English test names.
+Write unit tests for a C++ library using readable plain-English test names and simple REQUIRE assertions.

 USE CASE 2